Xinglab/rmats2sashimiplot/README.md

 ***Important notes:*** Index starts from 1.
 And the order of bam files corresponds to the order we specified in --b1/b2/s1/s2, i.e. concatenate --b1 and --b2 (or --s1 and --s2 if you're using them.).
 User can confirm this order by checking variable `bam_files` in `sashimi_plot_settings.txt`(under Sashimi_index_* folder.)

 Index should be seperated by `','`.
-And use `'-'` to express a sequence.
+And use `'-'` to specify a sequence.

 **Eg:**